ammawla/PanelDoC/README.md

-# PanelDoC
+# PanelDoC v 1.0
-a targeted-sequencing CNV Calling Script written in R
+A targeted-sequencing CNV Calling Script written in R